Follow TV Tropes

 Hinata: This village doesn't belong to you!

-• The Cameo: Misakura Rin from Makura's another game Sakura no Uta makes a small but rather an important appearance in Otoha's route in the game.
+• The Cameo: Misakura Rin from Makura's other game Sakura No Uta makes a small but rather important appearance in Otoha's route in the game.

-• Contrived Coincidence: Hayami is discussing about how she thinks that Takuma's mother didn't commit suicide because she thinks that his mother must have loved him, enough to not to think to leaving him all alone.
-Then suddenly a little boy who was never been seen before crosses the railroad while the train is moving in the exact same way as Takuma did when the unfortunate accident happened, therefore invoking Takuma's buried memory?
+• Contrived Coincidence: Hayami is discussing how she thinks that Takuma's mother didn't commit suicide because she thinks that his mother must have loved him enough to not leave him all alone.
+Then suddenly a little boy who has never been seen before crosses the railroad while the train is moving in the exact same way as Takuma did when the unfortunate accident happened, therefore invoking Takuma's buried memory?
 That his mother died by saving another person?

 • First Girl Wins: In the anime, Hayami appears first and is the first to meet Takuma (besides Otoha, who wasn't really an option).